vortexdeveloperlabs/Filter-Lock/README.md

 # Filter Lock

-> TODO: I still need to seperate many of the Developer notes into normal (user) docs as well
+> The official JS implementation can be found in src/.
+Anything you see there will most likely change because the code is not finished yet.
+Don't attempt to use it.
+Not even the TODO's are fully completed yet and some are outdated!

+Filter Lock makes your links nearly unblockable and prevents automatic blocking and helps to prevent manual blocks.
+It works through HTTP Router Middleware.

+The best way to use Filter Lock is to reserve a certain % of your links to be Link Bot Locked and the rest to use Filter Testing.

 [Developer notes](./docs/For%20devs/Index.md)

-Filter Lock makes your links nearly unblockable and prevents automatic blocking and scanning, such as Google Safe Browsing.
-It works through HTTP Router Middleware.

 ## Middleware Backends